Elizabeth of Vermandois, Countess of Leicester: Second marriage

 Elizabeth married William de Warenne, 2nd Earl of Surrey soon after the death of her first husband in 1118.

 William had sought a royal bride in 1093, but failed in his attempt to wed Matilda of Scotland (also known as Edith), who later married King Henry I.

-The historian James Planché claimed in 1874 that she was seduced by or fell in love with William before Robert's death, resulting in an affair.
+The historian James Planché claimed in 1874 that Elizabeth was seduced by or fell in love with William before Robert's death, resulting in an affair.
 However, the evidence for any affair is lacking.